patrickbucher/sicp/diary.md

 through the applicative-order evaluation in the second part of the exercise was much less work, which presumably is the points the authors wanted to make.

+I also quickly read through section 1.2.6 about primality tests to get a rough overview on the topic.

 # 2022-08-13 (Sa)

 I struggled with exercise 1.19, because I wasn't really able to figure out what